CaliformiaGit/ddr-discord-bot/README.md

 ### --- GOALS ---

-● Add Ability to search for songs
+✅ Add Ability to search for songs

-● Add Ability to get a random song
+✅ Add Ability to get a random song

-● Improve Random song feature (search by chart type and level)
+✅ Improve Random song feature (search by chart type and level)

-● Improve song searching (roomaji, nicknames, ui, etc.)
+✅ Improve song searching (roomaji, nicknames, ui, etc.)

-● Add a dan course searching feature
+✅ Add a dan course searching feature

-● Add a feature to search charts on youtube
+✅ Add a feature to search charts on youtube

-● Add a total flare rating calculator
+✅ Add a total flare rating calculator

-● Add a level flare rating calculator
+✅ Add a level flare rating calculator

-● Add Sanbai Ice Cream score saving support
+✅ Add Sanbai Ice Cream score saving support

-● Add Emojis to make it look better
+✅ Add Emojis to make it look better

-● Add a flare calculator for figuring out what flare you can clear a chart with
+✅ Add a flare calculator for figuring out what flare you can clear a chart with

+❎ Add a different way to link scores